J-A-I-A/JAIA-Website/frontend/src/data/projects/patois-speech.md

 ## Current Progress

-We're actively collecting speech data and training models to improve accuracy.
-Our goal is to achieve recognition accuracy comparable to Standard English systems.
+Through [CaribVoices](http://caribvoices.com/), we're actively collecting speech data from native Patois speakers and training models to improve accuracy.
+Our goal is to achieve recognition accuracy comparable to Standard English systems while preserving the authentic voice of Jamaican culture.

 ## Get Involved